yash-tatvic/amplitude-dev-center/docs/data/tutorials/migrating-from-google-analytics/index.md

 description: A step-by-step guide to migrate to Amplitude from Google Analytics
 ---

-If you're considering migrating from Google Analytics (GA4) to Amplitude for your analytics and user tracking needs, this guide will help you through the process.
+If you're considering migrating from Google Analytics (GA4) to Amplitude for your analytics user tracking, read this guide to learn more about the options available to you.

 Migrating from the Google Analytics (GA4) SDK to the Amplitude SDK requires you to adjust your tracking implementation to align with Amplitude's event structure and capabilities.